Foreign Language Course Substitution

 Provide Disability Services with documentation that is recent and comprehensive and substantiates the specific learning disability and it's impact on the student's ability in the area of foreign language acquisition.

 Based on the review of the documentation and the student's past history in foreign language courses (from high school until the date of the petition), a determination will be made if the course substitution is warranted.

 If warranted, the student can choose two courses across the curriculum within the same culture that are taught in English in consultation with their Class Dean.

 The student must complete a petition to the Committee on Academic Standing.
-Dean Riconscente is available to help students complete the petition.
+Dean Riconscente and the Class Deans are available to help students complete the petition.
 The petition should include the following relevant information:

 - a personal statement by the student indicating the reasons for the request, including prior experiences with the subject matter.

 - verification of a disability-related accommodation by Dean Riconscente's signature on the petition